 2001 - On 20th February, a press day was held to celebrate completion of the track laying an to promote the effort and funding required to complete work on the reinstated line, before passenger trains can run again.
 Hunslet 0-6-0ST shunting locomotive 'King George' becomes the first steam locomotive to travel to the Racecourse for over 30 years.
 Good progress made towards completion of the trackwork.
 Major ballasting exercise carried out during December.

 2002 - Work started towards building a new platform building at Cheltenham Racecourse.
 During April/May, Balfour Beatty Rail Plant Limited send a tamping machine to the line as part of a training programme for their technical staff, finishing the Cheltenham extension to the highest possible standards of safety.
 Final ballasting also completed as part of this programme - in all, some 8,000 tonnes of stone ballast has been used on the three-mile extension.
 Deal signed with Racing Tours Limited to run special race trains to Cheltenham Racecourse from the Cheltenham Festival in March 2003.
-On 17th November, first rake of passenger coaches reaches Cheltenham Racecourse station since 1971, launching 2003 race trains.
-First track laid northwards from Toddington towards Broadway, to a point just short of Stanway viaduct (currently used for stock storage).
+On 17th November, first rake of passenger coaches reaches Cheltenham Racecourse station since 1971, launching the '2003 Race Trains'.
+First track laid northwards from Toddington towards Broadway, to a point just short of Stanway viaduct.

 2004 - GWR's season ends on 1st January having carried nearly 46,000 passengers - a 25% increase on the previous year.
 During January and February, nearly one mile of track replaced between Toddington and Winchcombe.